AFAgarap/gru-svm/dataset/README.md

 The [traffic data](http://www.takakura.com/Kyoto_data/ext_old_data201704/) to be used for the training and evaluation of the proposed GRU-SVM model is from the honeypot systems of Kyoto University.
 You may read the document describing the data features [here](http://www.takakura.com/Kyoto_data/BenchmarkData-Description-v5.pdf).

+The dataset contains logs for 360 days of the year 2013.
+Only the logs for the following dates are non-existing: (1) March 2-4, and (2) October 13-14 -- totalling to 5 days.

 ### Data Pre-processing ###

 For the GRU-SVM computational model to utilize the dataset, it must be normalized first.
 That is, to scale or index non-integer values to a format which can be read by the neural network.
 Based from [this study](http://scholarworks.rit.edu/cgi/viewcontent.cgi?article=9241&context=theses), the pre-processing will be as follows: